Company and accounting records

 - any other relevant documents, for example bank statements and correspondence

-You can be fined £3,000 by HMRC or disqualified as a company director if you don’t keep accounting records.
+You can be fined £3,000 by HMRC or disqualified as a company director if you do not keep accounting records.

 How long to keep records